Miseda/Triangle_tracker_App/README.md

 # Triangle tracker

-#### This is an application where one can find out whether the type of triangle they have.
+#### This is an application where one can find out the type of triangle they have.

 #### By ALEX MISEDA MUMBO